oncodash/ontoweaver/docs/sections/tutorials.rst

 Files
 ^^^^^

-Let' say we want to extract a graph of 4 nodes and 3 edges from a table with 3 rows and 2 columns, those files would look like the following.
+Let's say we want to extract a graph of 4 nodes and 3 edges from a table with 3 rows and 2 columns, those files would look like the following.